Do You Need Planning Permission for a Conservatory in the UK?

 Material and design

-The use of materials and the design of the conservatory should be in harmony with the existing property and its surroundings.
-It’s advisable to avoid materials or designs that may significantly impact the external appearance of the house.
+The use of materials and the design of the new conservatory should be in harmony with the existing property and its surroundings.
+It’s advisable to avoid materials or designs that may significantly impact the external appearance of the original house, or impede on the neighbouring property.

 Conservation areas plus listed buildings